braukStauter/Sweatbox-Scenario-Generator--SSG-/README.md

 ## Features

--**vNAS Integration**: Directly modify scenarios in vNAS
+- **vNAS Integration**: Directly modify scenarios in vNAS
-- **Multiple Scenario Types**: Ground, Tower, and TRACON operations with departures and/or arrivals
+- **Multiple Scenario Types**: Ground, Tower, and TRACON operations with departures and/or arrivals.
+Enroute scenarios are supported, but are a large work in progress.
-- **Realistic Flight Plans**: Integrates with flight-plans.csko.hu API for authentic routing, callsigns, and aircraft types
+- **Realistic Flight Plans**: Integrates with FAA SWIM data via an internal API for authentic routing, callsigns, and aircraft types
 - **Parking-Specific Airlines**: Configure specific airlines for parking spots with wildcard support (e.g., "A#" for all A gates)
 - **GA Aircraft Support**: Automatic N-number callsigns, low-altitude routes, and less-common airports for GA parking
 - **Airport Data Integration**: Parses GeoJSON files for parking spots, runways, and airport geometry